Fire-rated cabinets for lithium-ion batteries explained - what you really need to know.

 Energy Storage: the capture of energy produced at one time for use at a later time.

 Energy Storage System: a collection of batteries used to store energy.

 Electric Vehicle: a vehicle that uses one or more electric motors for propulsion.

-Battery Management System (BMS): an electronic system that manages a rechargeable battery.
+Battery Management System (BMS): an electronic system that manages rechargeable batteries.

 Thermal Runaway: exothermic chemical reaction generating more heat than is being dissipated

-Thermal Propagation: where a single battery cell thermal runaway spreads to neighboring cells.
+Thermal Propagation: where a single battery cell thermal runaway spreads to neighbouring cells.